The page has been translated by Gen AI.

 Ethernet Instance 0 Internet Protocol Version 6 (TCP/IPv6) ms_tcpip6 False

-You can confirm that IPv6 is disabled on Ethernet0 NIC.
+You can verify that IPv6 is disabled on the Ethernet0 NIC.

 DNS client configuration

-To add a member to the domain in AD, you must change to a DNS server that contains DC information.
+To add a member to the AD domain, you must change to a DNS server that contains DC information.

 Check DNS client configuration information